What is electromyography?

 and forceful contraction.
 Muscle tissue does not normally make electrical signals

 lifting or bending your leg.
 The action potential (size and shape of the wave) that

-forcefully, more and more muscle fibers are activated, producing action potentials.
+stimulation.
+As you contract your muscle more forcefully, more and more muscle fibers

 A healthy muscle will show no electrical activity (no signs of action potential) during

-from nerves, it may have electrical activity during rest.
+lost input from nerves, it may have abnormal electrical activity during rest.
 When

-it contracts, its electrical activity may produce abnormal patterns.
+it contracts, its electrical activity may make abnormal patterns.

-nerve connects with the muscle)
+the nerve connects with the muscle.

-- Myotonic (stiff) muscles
+Myotonic (stiff) muscles

 damage the nerves and muscles.